 Change as follows:

 “A CDMG S-AP or S-PCP that supports SPSH among BSSs should indicate whether all the member APs or member PCPs in a cluster in the SPSH measurement phase or the SP spatial sharing phase by setting the SPSH Measurement Enabled field in the Clustering Control field of the DMG Beacon frame to 1 or by setting the Clustering SPSH Enabled field within the Clustering Interference Assessment element to 1.
 The SPSH Measurement field is set to 1 to indicate that SPSH measurement phase starts.
 Each member AP or member PCP that supports SPSH among BSSs should request STAs in its BSS to perform directional chan-nel quality measurement during SPs of other BSSs in the same cluster, as described in 11.11 (Radio mea-surement procedure).
 The CDMG AP or PCP should send directional channel quality request to STAs in the same BSS and receive directional channel quality report from the STAs.
 The period of the directional chan-nel quality measurement is indicated by the Channel Quality Measurement Duration subfield within the Clustering Interference Assessment element.
-The AP or PCP can obtain the interference information that indicates links in its BSS experience interference from at least one link of other BSS within the AP or PCPcluster through channel measurement of STAs.
+The AP or PCP can obtain the interference information that indicates link(s) in its BSS experience interference from at least one link of other BSS within the AP or PCPcluster through channel measurement of STAs.
 The AP or PCP can estimate the channel quality across STAs within multiple BSSs and implement spatial sharing based on the results of the measurements per-formed by the STAs associated with the AP or PCP.
 The S-AP or S-PCP should periodically set the SPSH Measurement Enabled field, generating and sending the indicated information of interference measurement.”

 In the SPSH measurement phase, each member AP or member PCP that supports SPSH among BSSs in an AP or PCP cluster shall schedule SPs in non-overlapping period according to the clustering mechanism, as described in 10.37 (DMG AP or PCP clustering) and 10.37a (CDMG AP or PCP clustering).
-If one link in a BSS is transmitting data, links in other BSSs keeps in directional channel measurement state.
+If one link in a BSS is transmitting data, link(s) in other BSSs keeps in directional channel measurement state.
 The determi-nation of the interference from the measured link (existing SP) to the candidate SP is implementation depen-dent and beyond the scope of this standard.

-Each member AP or member PCP in a cluster may record the information which links in other BSSs do not interfere with the links in its BSS through channel measurement of STAs, and include the information in SPSH Report elements that are sent to other AP(s) or PCP(s) through DMG Beacon frames.
+Each member AP or member PCP in a cluster may record the information which link(s) in other BSSs do not interfere with the link(s) in its BSS through channel measurement of STAs, and include the information in SPSH Report elements that are sent to other AP(s) or PCP(s) through DMG Beacon frames.
 Each member AP or member PCP can obtain interference information that indicates interference experienced by at least one link of other BSS(s) from link(s) of its BSS, after receiving SPSH Report element from other APs or PCPs in the same cluster.
 Each AP or PCP is able to obtain a database of links that may perform SPSH, but the definition of the database is beyond the scope of this standard.